7ombie/jsii/docs/untitled.md

     let sum = function of x, y { return x + y }

+    -> const sum = function(x, y) { return x + y };

 We can also *define* a function, naming it directly:

     function sum of x, y { return x + y }

+    -> const sum = function sum(x, y) { return x + y };

-We generally recommend using the first syntax to declare top-level functions, and the latter to define named methods inside class blocks.
-However, we also recommend using a lambda (over a function) wherever a lambda would suffice, so in practice, most top-level functions are actually declared as lambdas.
+The first syntax to is primarily used for declaring top-level functions (so declarations look consistent with declarations of other datatypes), and the latter is primarily used to define methods inside class blocks.
+However, Lark always uses a lambda (rather than a function) if a lambda will do, so in practice, top-level functions are normally declared as lambdas.

-Note: The compiler ensures that all function definitions are valid expressions (any extra parens are omitted from the examples in these docs).
+Note: Function definitions are always valid expressions (the extra code that's added to functions at the beginning of a statement is omitted from the example code).

+As declaring lambdas is so commonplace, there is sugar for lambda declarations:

+    let|var <name> [of <args>] <block>

+This allows you to write stuff like this:

+    let sum of x, y { return x + y }

+The args can also be omitted, both when the function doesn't take any arguments, and when the function is simple enough that you can refer to the arguments positionally (see below):

+    let sum { return @0 + @1 }

+Note: Again, in practice, the arrow grammar would be a better choice for the above examples.

+### Contextual Parameters & Indices

+Lark supports names and indices that begin with an `@` character, which qualifies the name or index based on the *functional context*, which refers to the current value of `this` and the values in the `arguments` array (which are implicitly defined for functions and generators, and enclosed by lambdas):

+    console.log(@)                     -> console.log(this);
+    console.log(@foo)                  -> console.log(this.foo);
+    console.log(@3)                    -> console.log(arguments[3]);

+A function can also define a contextual parameter name, which causes the argument to be assigned to `this` automatically:

+    class SpaceInvader {
+        constructor(@x, @y) { }
+    }

+That Lark code would compile to this JavaScript:

+    class SpaceInvader{
+        constructor(ƥx, ƥy) {
+            this.x = ƥx;
+            this.y = ƥy;
+        }
+    }

 ### The `do` Qualifier